yangwangmadrid/EzReson/README.md

 structures.

 **NOTE**:
-For a tutorial in *Chinese*, a series articles with examples are avaible at the WeChat public account, "Quantum Chemistry", following the link:
+For a tutorial in *Chinese*, a series of articles with examples are available at the WeChat public account, "Quantum Chemistry", following the link:

 https://mp.weixin.qq.com/mp/appmsgalbum?__biz=MzU5NjMxNjkzMw==&action=getalbum&album_id=1709622916134338560